BREAKING: Little Sisters of the Poor win at Supreme Court Justices send case back to lower courts in light of government’s new position

 In its decision, the Supreme Court held that after its unprecedented call for supplemental briefing that the lower courts should again review the cases.

 “We are very encouraged by the Court’s decision, which is an important win for the Little Sisters.
-The Court has recognized that the government changed its position,” said Mark Rienzi, senior counsel at the Becket Fund for Religious Liberty and lead Becket attorney for the Little Sisters of the Poor.
+The Court has recognized that the government changed its position,” said Mark Rienzi, senior counsel at Becket and lead Becket attorney for the Little Sisters of the Poor.
 “It is crucial that the Justices unanimously ordered the government not to impose these fines and indicated that the government doesn’t need any notice to figure out what should now be obvious—the Little Sisters respectfully object.
 There is still work to be done, but today’s decision indicates that we will ultimately prevail in court.”

 Becket attorneys will hold on a press call today to discuss the ruling at 11:30 a.m.
 EST at 888-670-9385, pin number: 54523.
 Email questions in advance to: firstname.lastname@example.org.